 Recover Compensation for your Losses and Injuries

 New York’s “no-fault” insurance laws require you first to deal directly with your insurance company.
 This will allow you to recover compensation for your medical costs and expenses, even if the drunk driver was 100% at fault.
 However, your insurance will provide reimbursement only up to the state’s threshold (which is $50,000) and the limits of your policy.
-If your damages and losses are more than those limits, you can then file a personal injury lawsuit directly against the drunk driver.
+If your damages and losses are more than those limits, you can then contact a personal injury attorney to file a lawsuit directly against the drunk driver.

 In addition, you can also seek to recover damages in that lawsuit for your pain and suffering associated with significant injuries and fatalities.